shosetsuorg/extensions/README.md

 4. Create a new branch on your local repository, following the following naming scheme `impl-thisisaname.domain`
 5. Start to develop the extension
 6. Make a PR of that branch into master

+### Icon creation

+Unique Icons can be created for each extension.
+Following the above steps, but at step 5, develop the icon!

+Please ensure the source of the icons are present, so they can be edited later on.